Sw0tty/react-jsx-components/README.md

 0.1.2 - Fix bug with variables CSS colors.
 Add 'lastUpdate' prop for CheckBox, TextArea, Switcher, TextBox, ColorPicker.
 Add color actions props for TextBox, CheckBox, ColorPicker, ComboBox, Switcher, TextArea, ContentHider

 0.1.3 - Fix filters bug for DataGrid.
 Fix nested sorting for DataGrid.

+0.1.4 - New components Tabs and CensorContent.
+Refactoring contextMenu for DataGrid and adding new rule for redirect.